aparo/pyes/docs/guide/reference/query-dsl/not-filter.rst

+.. _es-guide-reference-query-dsl-not-filter:

 ==========
 Not Filter
 ==========

 A filter that filters out matched documents using a query.
-This filter is more performant then :doc:`bool <./bool-filter.html>`  filter.
+This filter is more performant then :ref:`bool <es-guide-reference-query-dsl-bool-filter>`  filter.
 Can be placed within queries that accept a filter.

 .. code-block:: js